This unique four-day comprehensive

 workbook that exceeds the quality of training manuals of

 most courses of this type.
-Each workbook
+Unlike most

-page contains a single lecture slide and
+contains a single lecture slide and

 appropriate comments by the instructor

-designed to minimize note taking by the
+designed to facilitate and minimize note taking by the

 student and to provide a more useful future